sashreek1/NewsSite/README.md

 A flask website to display the latest news

 # Usage
-* clone this repo and start a virualenv such that the directory looks like this :
+* Clone this repo and start a virualenv such that the directory looks like this :
 ```
 news_site/
   venv/